Not Coming to UConn – Credit Transfer Information

 - Save syllabi.
 Colleges and universities might request a copy of your course syllabus to assure course comparability.
 Hold onto a copy for your records.
 If you do not have a copy, contact the UConn ECE Program Office for a copy (archived since 2014).

 - Check your grades.
 One of the most valuable pieces of a transcript is the grade.
 Make sure grades have been posted in the Student Administration System (SAS) before requesting your UConn transcript to be sent to another institution.
 Grades for Fall semester courses will be posted by February 15 and grades for Full-year and Spring semester courses will be posted by July 1.
 How to check grades is available in the Student Guide.

 - Explore our Credit Transfer Database.
 Investigate the likelihood of your UConn credits transferring to your university of choice.

-- Contact colleges and universities directly.
-If you already know the institutions to which you plan to apply, contact them directly to see where transcripts should be sent and whether UConn transfer credits are accepted.
+- Review your new college/ university’s transfer credit policy.
+Links to policies can be found in our Credit Transfer Database.
+If you are unsure, contact them directly to see where transcripts should be sent and whether UConn transfer credits are accepted

 - Request a transcript.
-It is free.
 You are responsible for requesting your UConn transcript be sent to a different institution.
-UConn ECE recommends requesting an additional transcript for your own records.
-How to request a transcript in available on our Request a Transcript page.
+How to request a transcript is available on our Request a Transcript page.

 - Speak to a college advisor.
 If your course was not automatically transferred when a transcript was provided, do not give up!
 Advocate for yourself with your academic advisor or even the department head to see if there is more information that needs to be provided in order to have the credit recognized.